HriddhiKulkarni/Elevator-Interface/README.md

 The floor numbers are different in both elevators and it is an additional task if a user enters the wrong elevator

 ### My interface:
+The interface is easy to use and supports features for people with disabilities and claustrohobia as well
 ## User interaction sequence of actions:
 ### Existing elevator:
 * The user selects the up or down arrow from outside the elevator